SmBe19/LD38/assetcreation/LD38Monologue.md

 *After Transport ship has docked*

-The ship will leave again in one minute.
-It will not be able to give us any materials that we don’t have room for.
+The ship will depart in exactly one minute.
+It will take home all the resources that we don’t have room for.

-We’ll be able to expand our station with what we’ve got.
-If we could become more self sufficient, a smaller portion of the payload would need to be used for necessities.
+We’ll be able to expand our station with the material we’ve received.
+If we became more self sufficient, a smaller portion of the payload would need to be used for necessities.

 > All modules in building list except cryogenic chamber are unlocked.
 Plant module and hydrolysis module are highlighted.

+The goal of our station up here is to mine asteroids that were brought into orbit around earth.
+They contain water and metals, which are very useful.
+We’re going to need to build a rocket module on this station in order to actually mine them.
+This might take a while.